Ventures for corporate growth

 Venture Capital

-At the far left of the spectrum is venture capital, the investment of money in the stock of one company by another.
-During the mid-to late 1960s many major corporations decided to secure entry into new technologies by taking investment positions in young high-technology enterprises.
-Major companies in a variety of industries—companies such as Du Pont, Exxon, Ford, General Electric, and Singer—sought out a “window” on promising technologies through the venture capital route, but few of them have been able to make the venture capital approach by itself an important stimulus of corporate growth or profitability.
+At the far left of the spectrum is venture capital, the investment of money in one company’s stock by another.
+During the mid-to-late 1960s, many major corporations decided to secure entry into new technologies by investing in young, high-technology enterprises.
+Significant companies in a variety of industries—companies such as Du Pont, Exxon, Ford, General Electric, and Singer—sought out a “window” on promising technologies through the venture capital route.
+Still, few of them have been able to make the venture capital approach by itself an essential stimulus of corporate growth or profitability.

 Venture Nurturing

-Second along the spectrum, venture nurturing involves more than just capital investment.
-Here the investing company also gives managerial assistance to the nurtured enterprise in such areas as marketing, manufacturing, and research.
-Though perhaps a more sensible approach to diversification than just the arm’s-length provision of funds, venture nurturing is still unlikely to have a significant impact on the investor’s sales or profits.
+Second, along the spectrum, venture nurturing involves more than just capital investment.
+Here, the investing company also gives managerial assistance to the nurtured enterprise in such areas as marketing, manufacturing, and research.
+Though perhaps a more sensible approach to diversification than just the arm’s length provision of funds, venture nurturing is unlikely to significantly impact the investor’s sales or profits.
 Cabot Corporation, for example, tried this approach but gave up after two years of frustrating experience with several start-up companies.

 Venture Spin-Off

-As a by-product of its R&D efforts, a corporation may develop an idea or technology that does not fit its mainstream interest, that may entail substantial risks to the parent, or that may be better developed on an independent basis outside the company.
-The originating company will then spin off the new business as a separate corporation, either seeking to gain market and operational experience in a new field, as Exxon Enterprises did temporarily with its Solar Power Corporation, or to attract outside growth capital, as General Electric did with its formation of Nuclepore and other companies.1 Venture spin-off may be a good way to hold on to an internal entrepreneur or to exploit a by-product technology, but the limited involvement it allows still promises only limited returns to the parent company.
+As a by-product of its R&D efforts, a corporation may develop an idea or technology that does not fit its mainstream interest, entail substantial risks to the parent, or be better developed independently outside the company.
+The originating company will then spin off the new business as a separate corporation, either seeking to gain market and operational experience in a new field, as Exxon Enterprises did temporarily with its Solar Power Corporation, or to attract outside growth capital, as General Electric did with its formation of Nuclepore and other companies.1 Venture spin-off may be an excellent way to hold on to an internal entrepreneur or to exploit a by-product technology.
+However, the limited involvement it allows still promises only limited returns to the parent company.

 New-Style Joint Ventures

-Because I think this approach of particular importance, I will discuss it in more detail later on.
-Here large and small companies enter jointly into new ventures.
-The small companies provide entrepreneurial enthusiasm, vigor, flexibility, and advanced technology; the large ones, capital and, perhaps more important, worldwide channels of marketing, distribution, and service.
-This combination allows for the rapid diffusion of technology-based product innovations into large national and international markets.2
+Because I think this approach is critical, I will discuss it in more detail later.
+Here, large and small companies enter new ventures jointly.
+Small companies provide entrepreneurial enthusiasm, vigour, flexibility, and advanced technology; large ones provide capital and, perhaps more importantly, worldwide marketing, distribution, and service channels.
+This combination rapidly diffuses technology-based product innovations into large national and international markets.2

 Venture Merging & Melding

-Toward the right side of Exhibit I is an approach that I call, for lack of a better name, venture merging and melding.
-This is what Exxon Enterprises is attempting by deliberately piecing together all the various forms of technologically oriented venturing shown in Exhibit I into a critical mass of marketing and technological strengths.
-In turn, these strengths have allowed Exxon to transform itself from a huge—though unglamorous—one-product, narrow-technology oil company to an exciting company that is expanding into computers and communications, advanced composite materials, and alternative energy devices.3
+Toward the right side of Exhibit I is an approach that I call venture merging and melding because of a lack of a better name.
+Exxon Enterprises is attempting this by deliberately piecing together all the various forms of technologically oriented venturing shown in Exhibit I into a critical mass of marketing and technological strengths.
+These strengths have allowed Exxon to transform itself from a vast—though unglamorous—one-product, narrow-technology oil company to an exciting company expanding into computers and communications, advanced composite materials, and alternative energy devices.3

 Internal Ventures

-Finally, on the far right are internal ventures, those situations in which a company sets up a separate entity within itself—an entirely separate division or group—for the purpose of entering different markets or developing radically different products.
+Finally, on the far right are internal ventures, in which a company sets up a separate entity within itself—an entirely separate division or group—to enter different markets or develop radically different products.
 This approach has great potential but a mixed record to date.
 Du Pont, for instance, has had a spotty record in internal corporate-level venturing for nearly two decades.4 Ralston Purina, however, has done reasonably well.
-For the record, the most consistently effective performance with internal ventures I know of is that of 3M, whose philosophy and methods I will describe in some detail later in this article.
+For the record, the most consistently effective performance with internal ventures I know of is that of 3M, whose philosophy and methods I will describe later in this article.

 Teaming the Large with the Small

-Let us now examine in depth an approach to venturing that has shown itself to be relatively “quick and dirty” and adaptable: the new-style joint venture.
-You will recall that new-style ventures are those in which large and small companies join forces to create a new entry in the marketplace.
+Let us now examine an approach to venturing that has shown itself to be relatively “quick and dirty” and adaptable: the new-style joint venture.
+You will recall that new-style ventures are those in which large and small companies join forces to create a new market entry.
 The idea here is quite simple.
-The large company usually provides access to capital and to channels of distribution, sales, and service otherwise unavailable to the small company; in return, the small company provides advanced technology and a degree of entrepreneurial commitment the larger one often lacks.
-Together the strengths of both add up to a distinct competitive advantage.
+The large company usually provides access to capital and channels of distribution, sales, and service otherwise unavailable to the small company; in return, the small company offers advanced technology and a degree of entrepreneurial commitment the larger one often lacks.
+Together, the strengths of both add up to a distinct competitive advantage.

-Numerous studies on the process of innovation have shown time and again that small companies and individual inventors account for a disproportionate share of commercially successful, technologically based innovations.5 Whether the explanation lies in their superior commitment, drive, freedom from constraint, flexibility, or closeness to the market, the facts themselves are quite clear.
-Small entrepreneurially minded companies have been unusually able to come up with technological advances that are competitive in the marketplace.
+Numerous studies on innovation have repeatedly shown that small companies and individual inventors account for a disproportionate share of commercially successful, technologically based innovations.5 The facts themselves are pretty straightforward, whether the explanation lies in their superior commitment, drive, freedom from constraint, flexibility, or closeness to the market.
+Small, entrepreneurially-minded companies have been unusually able to develop competitive technological advances in the marketplace.

 Balancing Needs with Strengths

 But the small company has an obvious problem: its size.
 It has neither extensive market coverage nor an extensive sales force.
 It is usually not even a national company.
-Young entrepreneurial companies are often regional at best, and the obstacles they face—organizational and financial—in becoming national or international are tremendous.
-The great success stories of corporations such as Polaroid, Xerox, or Digital Equipment are clear exceptions to the rule.6 In the vast majority of cases, the small technology-based company simply cannot grow from within to large-scale size with the time and resources available to it.
+Young entrepreneurial companies are often regional at best, and the obstacles they face—organisational and financial—in becoming national or international are tremendous.
+The great success stories of corporations such as Polaroid, Xerox, or Digital Equipment are apparent exceptions to the rule.6 In most cases, small technology-based companies cannot grow from within to a large scale with the time and resources available.

-By contrast, a large company has relatively easy access to capital markets as well as significant capital availability within itself.
-Moreover, it not only has large sales but a large establishment overall.
+By contrast, a large company has relatively easy access to capital markets and significant capital availability within itself.
+Moreover, it not only has large sales but also a large establishment overall.
 It has ample manufacturing capacity located near its various national and international markets.
-It has a distribution and marketing organization that covers all its relevant market territory.
+It has a distribution and marketing organisation that covers all its relevant market territory.
 It can service its products on a national and international basis.

 Competitive Advantage

-Now, if the entrepreneurial commitment, innovative behavior, and advanced technological products of the small company were combined with the capital availability, marketing strength, and distribution channels of the large, it stands to reason that the synthesis might well create significant competitive advantage.
-Indeed, many pairs of differently sized companies have entered into just this kind of venture arrangement.
-Exhibit II lists but a few of the attempts in the Boston area alone.
+Suppose the entrepreneurial commitment, innovative behaviour, and advanced technological products of the small company were combined with the large’s capital availability, marketing strength, and distribution channels.
+In that case, it stands to reason that the synthesis might well create a significant competitive advantage.
+Indeed, many pairs of differently-sized companies have entered into just this kind of venture arrangement.
+Exhibit II lists a few of the attempts in the Boston area alone.

 Exhibit II Examples of Large/Small Company Joint Ventures

 A typical example of a successful arrangement is the joint venture between Roche Electronics, a division of Hoffmann-La Roche, and the Avco Everett Research Laboratory.
-Their venture was to produce an inflatable balloon heart assist pump, and it has been both technically and commercially successful.
-The development of the product came from a combination of the electronics technology and materials capability of Avco Everett with the marketing, distribution, and field service capability of Roche.
-More recently, Avco Everett has taken over the entire venture as part of its own diversification movement into the medical field.
+Their venture was to produce an inflatable balloon heart assist pump, which has been both technically and commercially successful.
+The development of the product came from a combination of the capability of electronics technology and materials of Avco Everett with Roche’s marketing, distribution, and field service capabilities.
+More recently, Avco Everett has taken over the entire venture as part of its diversification movement into the medical field.

 Characteristic Difficulties